Enrolling in state’s health insurance exchange? Here’s what to know for 2018

 ▪ Open enrollment started Wednesday and runs until Dec.
 15, if you want coverage by Jan.
 1. This is the deadline you want to meet.

 ▪ The full enrollment period lasts until Jan.
-15, but if you wait until anytime between Dec.
-16 and the last day, then your coverage won’t begin until Feb.
+15, but if you wait between Dec.
+16 and the last day, your coverage won’t begin until Feb.
 1.

 HOW IT WORKS